Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Karauli boasts a rich historical heritage.
 Over the centuries, Karauli flourished as a princely state under various Rajput rulers and later became a part of the British Raj.
 One of the most prominent landmarks in Karauli is the City Palace, a magnificent structure that showcases a blend of Rajput and Mughal architectural styles.
 The palace complex houses several courtyards, temples, and beautifully adorned rooms adorned with intricate artwork and frescoes.

-A temple next to the City Palace is also worth visiting.
-Later, explore the vibrant local bazaar of Karauli.
+A Temple next to the City Palace is also worth visiting.
+Later explore the local vibrant Bazaar of Karauli.

 Overnight at the Hotel in Karauli.

-Later, drive further to Agra.
+Later drive further to Agra.

 AGRA - The city of the inimitable “TAJ MAHAL”.

-The architectural splendor of the mausoleums, the fort, and the palaces is a vivid reminder of the opulence of the legendary Mughal Empire.
+The architectural splendour of the mausoleums, the fort and the palaces is vivid reminder of the opulence of the legendary Mughal Empire.
 While its significance as a political center ended with the transfer of the capital to Delhi in 1634 by Shah Jahan, its architectural wealth has secured its place on the international map.
 A pleasant town with a comparatively slow pace, Agra is known for its superb inlay work on marble and soapstone by craftsmen who are descendants of those who worked under the Mughals.

-On arrival in Agra, transfer to Hotel and check in.
+On arrival in Agra, transfer to Hotel and Check-In.

-The rest of the day is at leisure in Agra.
+Rest of the day is at leisure in Agra.

 Overnight at the Hotel in Agra.

-After breakfast, embark on a visit to the following in Agra:
+After breakfast, visit the following in Agra.

-Taj Mahal:
+Taj Mahal

-Agra Fort:
+Agra Fort

-The great Mughal Emperor Akbar commissioned the construction of the Agra Fort, although additions were made till the time of his grandson Shah Jahan.
+The great Mughal Emperor Akbar commissioned the construction of the Agra Fort although additions were made till the time of his grandson Shahjahan.
 The forbidding exteriors of this fort hide an inner paradise.
-There are a number of exquisite buildings like Moti Masjid - a white marble mosque akin to a perfect pearl; Diwan-I-Am, Diwan-I-Khaas, Musamman Burj - where Shah Jahan died in 1666 A.D.
+There are a number of exquisite buildings like Moti Masjid - a white marble mosque akin to a perfect pearl; Diwan-I-Am, Diwan-I-Khaas, Musamman Burj - where Shahjahan died in 1666 A.D.
 Jahangir's Palace; Khaas Mahal and Shish Mahal.
 The massive Agra fort is 2.5 km long and is considered as the predecessor of the Delhi Red fort.

-Itimad –Ud-Daulah:
+Itimad –Ud-Daulah

-Mehtab Bagh:
+Mehtab Bagh

 Overnight at the Hotel in Agra.